Pete King to Newsmax: Dem Candidates Will Steer Clear of Biden

-Democrat candidates will likely try to stay as far away from President Joe Biden as they can after his performance in last Thursday's debate against former President Donald Trump, former Rep. Pete King said on Newsmax Sunday.
+Democrat candidates will likely try to stay as far away from President Joe Biden as they can after his performance in last Thursday's debate against former President Donald Trump, former Rep. Pete King told Newsmax on Sunday.

 "I think anyone who is at all identified with Joe Biden, even in the Democratic primaries, is going to lose," the New York Republican commented on Newsmax's "Wake Up America Weekend."
 "As far as November, this has to be a big plus for Republicans."